Social Media Automation: What Is It, Why You Need It, +4 Tools

 The cost of social media automation depends on the automation tools you choose to employ.

-If you plan on automating your social media presence on your own, tools range anywhere from $25 per month to upwards of $600 per month, depending on your business’s size and the features you want.
+If you plan on automating social media on your own, tools range anywhere from $25 per month to upwards of $600 per month, depending on your business’s size and the features you want.

 Another thing to think about is whether you’d like to manage your social media automation on your own, or if you’d like to get an agency involved to help.